 ¶ I remember being excited about going on the march on Bloody Sunday, it was the first time that I had been allowed on a march.
 I was 18 at the time.
 I went with my friend, Pauline Ferry, who was also in the Knights of Malta [a first aid organisation].
 I had no political feelings at the time, I just enjoyed going on the big march with my friend and showing off our white coats.
 (Eiblin Mahon)The march was organised by the Northern Ireland Civil Rights Association, known as NICRA.
 Unusually for a political organisation in Northern Ireland, the purpose of NICRA was not to take a position on the sovereignty of the province but to campaign for civil liberties and equal rights within the existing constitutional structure.

 Many unionists dismissed NICRA as a IRA front organisation.
 But this was, at best, a serious oversimplification.
 The truth is that NICRA was something new.
 Many of its members came from the Republican milieu, but they stood alongside people from other political families such as trade unionists, middle-class Catholics, radical students and moderate liberals.
-The organisation looked for inspiration not to the traditional pantheon of Irish nationalist patriots but to Martin Luther King and contemporary civil rights campaigners in the USA and Great Britain.
+The organisation looked for inspiration not to the traditional pantheon of Irish nationalist patriots but to Martin Luther King and contemporary civil rights campaigners in America and Britain.
 One activist emphasised that NICRA demonstrations were focused on securing basic legal rights rather than contentious issues of nationalist politics:

 ¶ At the time of Bloody Sunday, for me, civil rights marches offered the opportunity to do something morally right.
 Members of the Catholic community in Derry were second-class citizens and were discriminated against.
 Any action taken against Government agencies was seen as anti Protestant but marches avoided that problem and were just about civil rights.